Money Plane: Production

-Inspired by heist movies such as Ocean's Eleven, airplane movies such as Con Air, and their experiences in Las Vegas, producers Switzer and Konney turned to Andrew Lawrence.
-Lawrence proposed an airplane casino movie, which Switzer and Konney agreed to fund after Lawrence wrote a screenplay.
+Inspired by heist films such as Ocean's Eleven, airplane films such as Con Air, and their experiences in Las Vegas, producers Switzer and Konney turned to Andrew Lawrence.
+Lawrence proposed an airplane casino film, which Switzer and Konney agreed to fund after Lawrence wrote a screenplay.
 After securing Adam Copeland for the role of Jack Reese, the producers cast Thomas Jane as Reese's mentor.
 Kelsey Grammer was their first casting choice for Darius Grouch, though they did not expect him to accept the role.
 To their surprise, Grammer accepted, later saying that the role "seemed like a fun, mustache-twirling kind of character."

 Principal photography began in October 2019 and continued through late December.
 After plans to film in Romania and Toronto proved unworkable, the production moved to Baton Rouge.
 The project's low budget and rushed schedule frequently required Lawrence to improvise and to adjust shooting based on which sets were available: "We were literally building the plane set while we were shooting ...
 We picked corners of the set that were built, and shot in those corners.
 We had to do that all the time," he said.
 After post-production early in the year, the film was released in July 2020.